|

 5. Known Issues

-- GradientGrabber needs the Java Runtime Environment (JRE) 5.0 or higher to run, yes.
+- GradientGrabber needs the Java Runtime Environment (JRE) 5.0 or higher to run.
 Download here.

 - The maximum image size that can be decoded is around 2 megapixels, i.e. 1600x1200 or HDTV resolutions.